 It can happen for a number of reasons and there is no one simple fix for this.

-Some women become overly concerned for the safety of their baby.
+Some women become overly concerned about the safety of their baby.
 Some find having a new baby too overwhelming and some just don’t feel right about things.

 There is no set way to feel when you are experiencing postpartum depression.
 Women can have it to many different degrees.

 Some women get back in control after a few short weeks and for others, it takes much much longer.

 You may need counseling to help you through this time.

 You may need to think about a change in diet